ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 struct {
     uint32 length;
     uint32 chunk_length;
-    uint32 max_weight;
+    uint64 max_weight;
 } Prio3MultihotCountVecConfig;
 ~~~

 - `length` is the length of the vectors being summed.
 - `chunk_length` is the size of each proof chunk.
-- `max_weight` is the largest weight allowed for measurments; the maximum number
+- `max_weight` is the largest weight allowed for measurements; the maximum
-  of true entries in the bit vector.
+  number of true entries in the bit vector.
+The value MUST be less than the
+  modulus of the field associated with the circuit; see {{!VDAF, Section
+  6.1.4}}.

 ## Poplar1